goreleaser/goreleaser/www/docs/ci/actions.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-!!! info
+!!! warning
     Note the `fetch-depth: 0` option on the `Checkout` workflow step.
-It is required for the change log to work correctly.
+It is required for GoReleaser to work properly.
+    Without that, you might see a "refusing to run against a shallow clone" error.

 ### Run on new tag